armory/docs/content/en/cd-as-a-service/setup/quickstart.md

             untilApproved: true
 ```

-### `manifests`
+**`manifests`**

 CD-as-a-Service can deploy any Kubernetes manifest.
-You do not need to alter your manifests or apply any special annotations to use CD-as-a-Service.
+You do not need to alter your manifests or apply any special annotations.

-By default, the manifests defined in `path` will be deployed to all of your `targets`.
-If you want to restrict the targets where a manifest
-should be deployed, use the `manifests.targets` field.
+By default, CD-as-a-Service deploys all the manifests defined in `path` to all of your `targets`.
+If you want to restrict the targets where a manifest should be deployed, use the `manifests.targets` field.

-A `path` can be a path to an individual file or a directory.
-Each file can contain one or more Kubernetes manifests.
+A `path` can be a path to a directory or to an individual file.
+Each file may contain one or more Kubernetes manifests.

 ```yaml
 manifests: